The biggest lie in marketing is almost certainly not what you’re expecting.

 Here it is.

-That’s a lie.
+That’s an unintentional lie.

-- The way you speak: From the words you use to the warmth of your welcome.
+- The way you speak — from the words you use to the warmth of your welcome.

 - The range of services you provide, especially in relation to how similar they are to what your competitors offer.